anilonlem/Developement/README.md

 # Developement
-This repository contains my tools prepared to help to reduce the rigging process in maya
+This repository contains my tools prepared to help to reduce the timing of the rigging process in maya